- Purchase the complete Expat Arrivals Ghana Guide (PDF)

 Taxis in Ghana

-Taxis are readily available in all cities, but there are different types of taxis in Ghana and new arrivals in the country will benefit from familiarising themselves with what is available.
+Taxis are readily available in all cities.
+There are different types of taxis in Ghana and new arrivals in the country will benefit from familiarising themselves with what is available.
 Firstly, there are metered taxis that have fixed prices per kilometre.
-There are also other private taxis where passengers can negotiate a price with the driver.
+There are private taxis where passengers can negotiate a price with the driver.

-There are also the distinctive line taxis with their bright yellow mudguards.
+There are also the distinctive line taxis with their bright yellow/orange mudguards and corners.
 These taxis run shared and hired services.
 On shared services, they pick up and drop off passengers along a particular route.
 On a hired service, a passenger can negotiate a fixed price with the driver to take them directly to their destination.

 If using any form of private taxi in Ghana, be sure to settle on a price before embarking on the journey.

 Alternatively, some rideshare and taxi apps have begun operating in major urban centres such as Accra.
-Local apps include Yenko, Uru Passenger and Enshika, while international apps such as Uber and Taxify can also be used in Ghana.
-Many expats prefer using these apps as it gives them more control over routes and service prices.
+Local apps include Yenko, Uru Passenger and Enshika, while international apps such as Uber and Bolt can also be used in Ghana.
+Many people prefer using these apps as it gives them more control over routes and service prices.

 Driving in Ghana

-Expats moving to Ghana can drive on an international driving licence for up to a year.
-For those who plan on being in Ghana for over a year, the process of obtaining a Ghanaian driving licence is fairly straightforward and simply requires presenting a valid international driving licence along with four passport photos.
+For those who plan on being in Ghana for over a year, the process of obtaining a Ghanaian driving licence is fairly straightforward and simply requires presenting a valid international driving licence along with passport photos.
+Driving licences or international driving permits must always be carried when driving.

 Those driving at night need to be extra cautious because of poor visibility due to lack of adequate street lighting and badly potholed roads.